Bjarke-M/recombination_suppression_simuations/README.md

 ## Overview

-The simulation models a scenario where a mutation (e.g., an inversion) suppresses recombination in a defined genomic window around it.
+The simulation models a scenario where a mutation suppresses recombination in a defined genomic window around it.
 Carriers of this mutation experience reduced recombination rates within the suppressed region, while non-carriers recombine normally.

 ## Pipeline